CSC207-UofT/course-project-sports-agents/phase2/design_document.md

 `OnlineDataContainer`, which will have a different algorithm for retrieving data.

 ## Use of GitHub Features
+Throughout the term, we made use of pull requests and issues.
+Each group member created their own branch, in which they would make their necessary changes.
+Once those changes were complete, the group member would open pull request.
+Other group members would review the changes, leave comments, and/or approve the changes before the new branch was merged into the main branch.
+Additionally, the group used issues to remind all members of any problems (such as missing important parts of code) in the program that needed to be addressed.

 ## Code Style and Documentation